GraemeMalcolm/data-engineer/Instructions/Labs/04-Analyze-files-with-Spark.md

     - The SQL code references the **salesorder** view that you created previously using PySpark.
     - The output from the SQL query is automatically displayed as the result under the cell.

+> **Note**: For more information about Spark SQL and DataFrames, see the [Spark SQL documentation](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html).

 ## Visualize data with Spark

 A picture is proverbially worth a thousand words, and a chart is often better than a thousand rows of data.
 Whilenotebooks in Azure Synapse Analytics include a built in chart view for data that is displayed from a DataFrame or Spark SQL query, it is not designed for comprehensive charting.
 However, you can use Python graphics libraries like **matplotlib** and **seaborn** to create charts from data in DataFrames.